Phone, Calendar, and Web Conferencing

 In Call Options

 When a call is in progress, the call menu displays on the touchscreen.
-Then roll the right scroll button to choose an option.
-To adjust the call volume, roll the steering wheel's left scroll button during a call.
+Roll the right scroll button to choose an option.
+To adjust the call volume, roll the left scroll button during a call.

 If a calendar event includes an address, a navigation arrow displays to indicate that you can touch the address to navigate to the event's location.
 When an event on your calendar takes place within the next hour and has a uniquely specified address, the touchscreen notifies you if there is a better route due to traffic, even when you’re not actively using navigation.